Linear Combinations of Patches are Unreasonably Effective for Single-Image Denoising: Conclusion

 \section{Conclusion}

-We presented a parametric unified view of non-local denoisers, with BM3D in the foreground, and extended their underlying formulation by iteration.
-Within this paradigm and using quadratic risk minimization, we proposed a progressive approach to find the optimal parameters in an unsupervised manner.
-We derive LIChI algorithm, which exploits iterative non-local linear combinations of patches.
+In some critical application fields such as biomedical imaging, it is of paramount importance to reduce image noise without creating hallucination artifacts generally induced by the training datasets.
+It follows that interpretable zero-shot image denoising methods are generally more appreciated by practitioners.
+Here, we have presented a single-image denoising method based solely on linear combinations of patches that surprisingly achieves state-of-the-art performance.
+The proposed algorithm is built by extending the unified parametric view of non-local two-step denoisers via a novel chaining rule.
+Optimization relies on multiple pilot images to guide the estimation of the combination weights.
 Our experimental results show that LIChI preserves much better structural patterns and textures and generates much less visual artifacts, in particular around the edges, than single-iterated denoisers, such as BM3D.
-The proposed algorithm compares favorably with WNNM, the best unsupervised denoiser to the best of our knowledge, both in terms of both quantitative measurement and visual perception quality, while being faster at execution.
+The proposed algorithm is on par with WNNM, the best single-image denoiser to the best of our knowledge, in terms of both quantitative measurement and visual perception quality, while being much simpler conceptually and faster at execution.

-A possible extension of our work would be to adapt the proposed iterative formulation to other parametric group denoising functions than linear combinations.
-If in our experiments, only the latter produced significant improvements over the single-iterated version, the door remains open for other, possibly better, initiatives.